sara-sabr/ITStrategy/_pages/en/it-picture-long-term.md

 #### Open Collaboration

-- ESDC custom built software are published as open source, allowing Academia and learning institutions to use them, helping grow technological skill sets in the country, fostering economic growth, improving transparency and trust in government, and increasing the breadth of talent for ESDC to use by welcoming contributions back
+- ESDC custom built software are published as open source, allowing Academia and learning institutions to use them, helping grow technological skill sets in the country, fostering economic growth, improving transparency and trust in government, and increasing the breadth of talent for ESDC to use by welcoming contributions back ( e.g. The Canadian version of [code.gov](https://code.gov/))
 - ESDC data (performance and automated decision making statistics) published as open datasets

 ### IITB-ESDC

+- Technology is used in all of ESDC's service delivery
+- IT services are able to response in a timely manner to the ever growing pace of business change
+- The relationship between ESDC Service lines and IITB is harmonized where business understands the risk of IT and the success of IT is measured via business success
+- IT Policy compliance does not hinder service performance objectives

 #### Modern Open Organization